leohinterlang/argFace/README.md

 ===
 Have you ever seen this kind of message from a computer program?

+    Usage:
-    Usage: program [-a|--all] [-o|--output <name>] <file>...
+        program [-a|--all] [-o|--output <name>] <file>...
     Options:
         -a, --all           Include all files
         -o, --output <name> Output file name

 Of course!
 It's the "usage" text that is printed when you ask for `--help`.
-Most people *do* find this message helpful.
+Most people *do* find that this message is helpful.
-But if people can understand this, why not use this syntax for the computer as well?
+If people can understand this, why not use this syntax for programs as well?
 Why not design a command line interface that understands this specification?

 That's exactly what **ArgFace** does.
 It creates the command line interface from a program's "usage" text.
-Then it parses the command line to yield values for the corresponding options and arguments.
+Then it parses the command line to yield values for corresponding options and arguments.

 Other command line interfaces (CLI) require a long sequence of procedural code just to get the options and arguments to make sense.